roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Plan CIDR blocks for an ACK cluster.md

 -   You can create multiple vSwitches in a VPC.
 However, the CIDR blocks of these vSwitches cannot overlap with each other. |
 |**Pod VSwitch**|The IP addresses of pods are assigned from the CIDR block of the pod vSwitches.
 This way, the pods can communicate with each other.
 A pod is a group of containers in a Kubernetes cluster.
 Each pod has an IP address.
 The CIDR blocks that you specify when you create pod vSwitches in the VPC must be subsets of the VPC CIDR block.
 When you set this parameter, take note of the following items:-   Select one or more vSwitches in the VPC.
 -   In an ACK cluster that has Terway installed, the IP addresses of pods are allocated from pod vSwitches.
--   The CIDR blocks of pod vSwitches cannot overlap with the CIDR blocks of **vSwitches**.
 -   The CIDR blocks of pod vSwitches cannot overlap with the CIDR block specified by **Service CIDR**.
 -   The vSwitch and the pod vSwitches must be in the same zone.
 For more information about zones, see [Regions and zones]().